ratoru/homepage-old/md/blog/principles.md

 - "Realize that you are simultaneously everything and nothing — and decide what you want to be." - Ray Dalio
 - “There is only one failure for you and that is not to be true to the best you know.” - Jane Stanford
-- You have 30000 days in your life.
-30000 chances to make the best out of your life.
+- You have 30000 days in your life, 30000 chances to make the best out of your life.
 - "Let everyone else call your idea crazy... just keep going.
 Don't stop.
 Don't even think about stopping until you get there, and don't give much thought to where "there" is.
 Whatever comes, just don't stop. \[...\] I believe it's the best advice - maybe the only advice - any of us should ever give". - Phil Knight, Shoe Dog, p.5

 ### Sleep